 Drone Operator Services

-Licensed aerial cinematography throughout Germany, fully compliant with LBA (Luftfahrt-Bundesamt / Federal Aviation Office) regulations.
+Licensed aerial cinematography across Germany, fully compliant with LBA (Luftfahrt-Bundesamt / Federal Aviation Office) rules.

-Drone filming in Germany is regulated by LBA (Luftfahrt-Bundesamt / Federal Aviation Office), which sets a maximum altitude of 120m and enforces no-fly zones around airports (1.5km radius), government buildings, nature reserves.
-Required for all drones; registration via LBA portal; EU drone license required.
-Commercial filming permits typically require 4-6 weeks for special permits, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Germany is regulated by LBA (Luftfahrt-Bundesamt / Federal Aviation Office).
+This sets a maximum altitude of 120m and enforces no-fly zones around airports (1.5km radius), government buildings, nature reserves.
+Needed for all drones.
+Sign-ups via LBA portal.
+EU drone license needed.
+Commercial filming permits mostly need 4-6 weeks for special permits, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Germany who hold all required LBA (Luftfahrt-Bundesamt / Federal Aviation Office) credentials and carry appropriate insurance.
-From sweeping establishing shots over Berlin to dynamic tracking moves across Munich, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Germany who hold all needed LBA (Luftfahrt-Bundesamt / Federal Aviation Office) credentials and carry appropriate insurance.
+From sweeping setting up shots over Berlin to dynamic tracking moves across Munich, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 ACT 01